ballerina-attic/ballerina-awslambda-deployment/README.md

 }
 ```

-3. Invoke the Amazon Rekognition service to examine the image and extract any text that is there in it.
+3.&nbsp;Invoke the Amazon Rekognition service to examine the image and extract any text that is there in it.
 In the below example, the Amazon Rekognition Connector is initialized with the user credentials, and the Amazon `region` setting, which is optional.

 ```ballerina